Belgium’s Golden Couple – King and Queen’s 50th Wedding Anniversary

 For film captions about the King and Queen, see here.

-Tagged Albert II of Belgium, Biography, Queen Paola, Wedding Anniversary.
+Tagged Albert II of Belgium, Biography, Queen Paola of Belgium, Wedding Anniversary.